msuhanov/regf/Windows registry file format specification.md

 Both transaction log files are used to recover a dirty hive, i.e. log entries from both transaction log files are applied; the transaction log file with earlier log entries is used first.

 ## Sector size and clustering factor
 As of Windows 8, the *Clustering factor* field is always set to 1.
-Sector size is always assumed to be 512 bytes when working with related offsets and sizes.
-For example, a backup copy of a base block in a transaction log file is 512 bytes in length regardless of a sector size of an underlying disk.
+Logical sector size is always assumed to be 512 bytes when working with related offsets and sizes.
+For example, a backup copy of a base block in a transaction log file is 512 bytes in length regardless of a logical sector size of an underlying disk.

 ## Additional sources of information
 1. http://www.sentinelchicken.com/data/TheWindowsNTRegistryFileFormat.pdf